Mikes Dive Store logo

 All articles

-Surface Safety EquipmentUpdated a year ago
+Surface Safety EquipmentUpdated 2 years ago

 Ensuring you have the right equipment can make the difference between an inconvenience and something much more serious.
 The kit doesn't have to be big, heavy or expensive and as long as you look after it quite often looks after you for all the years that you dive.
 So what type of equipment can you carry to help?